rendfall/gemstone-mine/README.md

 * You must collect them to go deeper
 * They are so precious on the surface that it is worth risking for them life!
-* Just collect 80% of gemstones to open the descent to the next level

 #### Potion of protection 🛡